-The Indigenous Australian Government Development Program (IAGDP) is a well established entry-level employment and development program of 15 month duration open to Australian Aboriginal and Torres Strait Islander people who are interested in working in the Australian Public Service (APS).
+The Indigenous Australian Government Development Program (IAGDP) is an 18 month entry-level employment and development program open to Aboriginal and Torres Strait Islander people who are interested in working in the Australian Public Service (APS).

-The aim of the IAGDP is to significantly contribute to improving employment opportunities, experiences and outcomes for Indigenous Australians in the APS.
-We value and draw on the skills, capability and unique life experiences that Aboriginal and Torres Strait Islander employees can bring to the APS and are committed to developing a talented and versatile APS workforce.
+The aim of the program is to significantly contribute to improving employment opportunities, experiences and outcomes for Indigenous Australians in the Australian Public Service.
+We value and draw on the skills, capability and unique life experiences that Aboriginal and Torres Strait Islander employees can bring and are committed to developing a talented and versatile workforce.

-The IAGDP has positions that may be available in Canberra, some state capital cities and large regional centres.
+Positions may be available in Canberra, some capital cities and large regional centres.

-All APS agencies are encouraged to host IAGDP placements, some of the APS agencies participating include:
+All APS agencies are encouraged to host program participants.
+Past participating agencies include: